|

 regional climate models (RCMs) with multiple atmosphere-ocean general

-circulation models (AOGCMs) along with the A2 and A1B scenarios from
+circulation models (AOGCMs) along with the A2 scenario from the

-NCEP regional spectral model (RSM), MM5, and Weather Research and
+(CRCM) as well as the NCEP regional spectral model (RSM), MM5, and the

-Candidate AOGCMs include the Hadley Centre HadCM3, National Center
+AOGCMs being used include the Hadley Centre HadCM3, National Center

 for Atmospheric Research (NCAR) CCSM, the Canadian CGCM3 and the GFDL